Debian vs. Ubuntu: Which is the Right Linux Distribution for You?

 Debian is a developer-first Linux distribution.
-Although it is robust, secure and powerful, it isn’t exactly designed for those new to Linux.
-The developer community has worked tirelessly in the last few years to make the installation process and basic setup easier, but it is still leaps and bounds away from Ubuntu’s usability.
+Although it is robust, secure, and powerful, it isn’t exactly designed for those new to Linux.
+Community support has been a big factor.
+The developer community has worked tirelessly in the last few years to make the install process and basic setup easier, but it is still leaps and bounds away from Ubuntu’s usability.

-Ubuntu software center: Installing new software on Linux is like battling a honey badger in a cage – never easy and seldom safe.
+- The Ubuntu software center: Installing new software on Linux is like battling a honey badger in a cage—never easy and seldom safe.
 The Ubuntu software center makes package installation somewhat easier, giving you access to popular tools and software with zero mucking around with sudo.
-Installing software on Debian, on the other hand, will still require you to fire up the command line.
+Installing software on Debian, on the other hand, will still require you to fire up the command line or use Package Management tools.

-Cloud storage: It’s nearly impossible to read any tech-related news and not chance upon the word ‘cloud’.
-Ubuntu includes its own cloud storage service, Ubuntu One, which makes it easy to move to the cloud – something utterly missing in Debian.
+- Cloud storage: Ubuntu includes its own cloud storage service, Ubuntu One, which makes it easy to move to the cloud—something utterly missing in Debian.

-Media management: Ubuntu’s media (pictures, videos, music) management is very user-friendly – almost like OS X or Windows 7.
+- Media management: Ubuntu’s media (pictures, videos, music) management is very user-friendly.
 This is a clear advantage for home and casual users who want to use Ubuntu as their primary computer.

 If ease of use is a concern, go with Ubuntu — you won’t go wrong.
 Debian has its positive points, but approachability isn’t one of them.
 Power users and admins, however, will love Debian’s minimalism.